Zach's writing ranges from matters of gardening, cooking, aquariums, and fish to more niche topics like coin collecting.

 It is produced in large rolling kilns that ‘bake’ it into its final shape.
 Since high temperatures are used, hydroton comes to the gardener as a sterile product.
 This is highly beneficial because you don’t want to introduce disease and harmful bacteria into your garden.

 Hydroton in Hydroponics

 Hydroton is by far the most popular growing medium used in hydroponics.
 Although it can be adapted to any method of hydroponic gardening, it works especially well with Deep Water Culture, Drip, and Ebb & Flow systems.
 One important thing to keep in mind is that it can float in systems that completely flood the root system.
 These types of systems should avoid using hydroton to keep plant roots from being disturbed.

 Hydroton in Soil

-It seems that all the hype for this product comes from the hydroponics side of gardening, but don’t let that fool you!
-It is an underrated addition to soil gardens.
-As can hydroponic gardeners, soil gardeners can cash in on the drainage, aeration, and non-compacting qualities of hydroton.
+Despite the hype for hydroton in hydroponic gardening, it is an underrated addition to soil gardens.
+Soil gardeners—like hydroponic gardeners—can take advantage of the drainage, aeration, and non-compacting qualities of hydroton.

 When mixing your next batch of soil for the garden or containers, try using up to 30% total volume of hydroton.
 It will greatly improve the overall structure of potting soils, enhancing root productivity.
 I also like to add about an inch deep of the pellets at the bottom of container planters to ensure proper drainage.
 You’ll never overwater with a layer of this stuff at the bottom of your planters.

-Overall, hydroton truly lives up to its name as the magical growing rocks.
+Overall, hydroton truly lives up to its reputation for being magical growing rocks.
 These small balls of expanded clay offer benefits to all types of gardeners.
 Get out there and try some in your garden!